-The next stop is usually the Geysir Geothermal Area, where you can find beautiful volcanic landscapes and the Strokkur geysir, that erupts every 6-10 minutes.
-Last stop in the Golden Circle route is Gullfoss waterfall which is considered as one of the most beautiful waterfalls in Iceland.
+The next stop is usually the Geysir Geothermal Area, where you can find beautiful volcanic landscapes, and the Strokkur Geysir, which erupts every 6-10 minutes.
+The last stop in the Golden Circle route is Gullfoss waterfall which is considered one of the most beautiful waterfalls in Iceland.

 24. London, United Kingdom

 Spending a weekend in London is a good start but if you want to properly explore the city, you will need to stay for at least 5 days in the city.
-If you’re planning to do some day trips from London, you can stay even longer!
+If you’re planning to do a few day trips from London, you can stay even longer!

 25. Abu Dhabi, UAE

 Although Dubai mostly outshines Abu Dhabi, the capital city of the United Arab Emirates is still one of the top dream destinations in the world and it’s very well worth visiting.

 Most people only spend one day in Abu Dhabi, either as a layover or as a day trip from Dubai.
 However, if you have more time, it’s better to spend 2-3 days in the city as it has lots of amazing things to offer.

 One of the highlights of Abu Dhabi is the fairytale-looking Sheikh Zayed Grand Mosque.
 It’s undoubtedly one of the most beautiful places in the entire world and it also offers some of the best photography spots in Abu Dhabi.

 Visiting the Mosque is free but there is a really strict dress code.
 As a woman, you need to wear an abaya they gave you at the entrance which has to cover your whole body and your hair as well.
 The dress code is not that strict for men but they still need to cover their arms and knees.